priyanhsu10/csvparserlibrary/readme.md

 ### @FieldName(name ="column name form csv" )
 exp :-> @FieldName(name ="First name" )

-you can give @fieldname attribute and sometime column name like "first name" include space . library handle this case as well  no need ot worry if you column name contain space Name matching is case Insensitive
+you can give @Fieldname attribute to fields. sometime column name like "first name" include space .
+Library handle this case .
+You no need ot worry if you column name contain space

+### Name matching is case Insensitive

-If yo not attributed POJO field with @FieldName then it try to simply match with field name and this also case Insensitive
+If you not apply @Fieldname attribute to POJO field  then it simply try to match with field name and this also case Insensitive

 ```